Mrunal-13/Codejam2021-solution-reversesort/README.md

 5) r is the variable to store the cost and give the final output as the cost.

+6) it runs for t test cases and prints cost of every test case.

 **hence the program works succefully with the problem statement .sample cases are successfully passed.